 The self-opening bracket or the Damon orthodontic bracket is considered an advanced type of brackets.
-No rubber bands or O-rings are used in this type of bracket.
-So braces do not draw much attention in this type of bracket, which is popular due to maintaining aesthetics.
-In addition, these brackets require shorter periods of treatment in most cases than the other types of brackets.
+There are zero rubber bands or O-rings are used in this type of bracket.
+Allowing patients to feel more comfortable, as it doesn’t draw much attention.
+Making it a popular choice due to maintaining aesthetics.
+Additionally, these brackets require shorter periods of treatment in most cases than the other types of brackets.

 In the Damon orthodontic bracket, pressure is exerted on the orthodontic archwire through a short spring, and the teeth are moved at a relatively low speed.
 This type of bracket does not need further adjustments or more pressure, so fewer sessions are required to visit an orthodontist in this case.